 There are a few things I hope you can take away from this post.
 Ultimately, we have taken this important obstruction and teased it apart into different viewpoints.
 To me, that makes good mathematics.

 - Because the abelianization of is isomorphic to (a highly non-trivial fact), Condition 2. in Theorem 1 looks like a non-abelian generalization of the cotorsion free property defined for abelian groups.
 In fact, a direct Corollary of 1.
 2. is that if is abelian and cotorsion free, then is homotopically Hausdorff.
-Not necessarily groundbreaking, but the connection is certainly noteworthy.

 - Condition 3 in Theorem 1 looks like a closure property – something like subgroup-closure under infinite products…we make this more precise and apply the idea widely in the paper I shamelessly plug at the top of the post.